mambydiaby/Projet_Genie_Logiciel/README.md

 ## Details of this project

+ ### fillData.java

+  - Some prefill data just to test.
+If you don't want it, you can run Jettymaim.java directly.

 ### Search flight policy

   - It's a flight-sharing platform.
 At first, withou login, users can search flights with a departure and/or a date or nothing (all flights).
 In the departure field, user can type a short version of a city (like p/pa/par/pari/paris for paris and it's not case sensetive)